bmbejcek/nola/README.md

 # NOLA
 Analysis of the effect of Hurricane Ida on New Orleans Police Call Data.

-# Background
-I researched a little into some interesting datasets to

 # Folder Structure
 * /data: contains all raw data
 * /notebooks: contains all notebooks for analysis